The Human Architecture of AI: How Rosanne Werner is Rewiring the Modern Enterprise

 A Legacy of Cultural Transformation

 This philosophy reached a pivotal crescendo during Rosanne’s decade-long tenure at Coca-Cola Europacific Partners.
 As the Digital and Data Strategy and Transformation Lead, she didn’t just implement a program; she sparked a movement.
-She led the multi-award-winning “Data in Action” initiative, a program that reached over 2,000 “Data Catalysts” worldwide, earning accolades such as the DataIQ Best Data Skills Development Programme.
-Yet, at the height of this corporate success, she recognized that the global “skills gap” was actually a “mindset gap.”
+She led the multi-award-winning “Data in Action” initiative, reaching over 2,000 “Data Catalysts” worldwide and earning the DataIQ Best Data Skills Development Programme award.
+Yet, at the height of this success, she recognized that the global skills gap was actually a mindset gap.
 In late 2023, she made the courageous decision to walk away from corporate stability to launch XcelerateIQ.
-Reflecting on that leap, Rosanne admits, “I was terrified.
-I walked away from the identity I had built at Coca-Cola, but in a world where AI is overwhelming even the smartest of us, I knew people needed support, not pressure.”

 Editorial Note